-The Disneyland Deluxe Annual Passport (AP) is the least expensive pass available to non-Southern California residents.
-It is also the most expensive passport without unlimited parking.
+The Disneyland Deluxe Annual Passport (AP) is a mid-level pass available to non-Southern California residents and the most expensive passport without unlimited parking.

-Introduced along with the SoCal AP for the opening of Disney California Adventure, the Deluxe AP is a good option for Disney fans who want to visit the park a week or more per year, but don’t need the nearly year-round access of the Signature pass.
+Introduced with the SoCal AP for the opening of Disney California Adventure, the Deluxe AP is a good option for Disney fans who want to visit the park a week or more per year without making an advance reservation, but don’t need the nearly year-round access of the Signature pass.

-Let’s see what this great AP has to offer.
+Let’s see what this great pass has to offer.

 By The Numbers: Deluxe Annual Passport